jeffnorville/map/README.md

 1. load CLC vector files by year
 2. load pre-processed PRA files (ilot files containing geom objects, culture files) by year
+3. combine / subsample them in a clever, representative way that persists across scales (PRA: 900 km2 scale; Département: 6 000 km2 scale; Region 30 000 km2 scale)
+4. load AROPAj spatialized data
+5. adjust land use by model output

+### Adjusted goals:

-3. load AROPAj spatialized data
+1. load AROPAj spatialized data
+2. use scenario model results as baseline land use / landcover

+## Steps

-Organize above objects it in a postgresql database with postgis extension.
+Organize above objects in a postgresql database with postgis extension.

-<<<<<<< HEAD
 Summer 2019: it was decided in the June meeting to use AROPAj model output (land use / land cover "maps") as input to other models.

 ## General workflow : mapping aropaj outputs